ocf/ocfweb/ocfweb/docs/docs/staff/backend/backups.md

 ### Retention

-Off-site backups older than six months (180 days) are permanently deleted.
+Off-site backups older than six months (180 days) are permanently deleted by a [daily cronjob][prune-old-backups].

 ## Restoring Backups